Activities & Objectives

 -

-Raising awareness among students about the crucial role of research in medicine.
+To raise awareness among students about the crucial role of research in medicine

 -

-Providing instruction on the practical aspects of conducting clinical research.
+To provide instruction on the practical aspects of conducting clinical research

 -

-Engaging students in hands-on participation in real medical research projects.
+To engage students in hands-on participation in real medical research projects

 What we've done